rfo909/RForth/ForthTutorial.md

-The DOES> word is kind of advanced, and we don't need to understand the details, other than that the word being compiled ("Const"), when it is runs, executes the code up to the DOES>, which creates the new word ("A"), which *in turn* executes only the code following DOES>.
+The DOES> word is kind of advanced, and we don't need to understand the details, other than that the word being compiled ("Const"), when it is runs, executes the code up to the DOES>, which creates the new word ("A"), which *in turn* when called, executes only the code following DOES>.

-That code, when running, also is supplied with a reference to the data allocated after CREATE, using COMMA in this example, on the stack.
+That code, when running, automagically is supplied with a reference to the data allocated after CREATE, pointing to the value stored with COMMA in this example, on the stack.

 Calling the "@" word reads the value of that CELL, which is 5.
+This becomes the return value of the word "A".

 We have a constant.

+### Head spinning yet?

-The CREATE DOES> can make your head spin.
-It is an impressive mechanism.
-My implementation is non-standard, since my memory management is non-standard, but that's another story of interest only to implementers.
+The CREATE DOES> can *make your head spin.* It is an impressive mechanism, and took some while understanding, not to mention implementing.
+My implementation is somewhat non-standard, since my memory management is non-standard, but that's another story.